sohamc0/micrOcaml-compiler/README.md

 **Note:** If you are having issues running *mutop*, run the command `dune build` before starting the mutop toplevel.

-## Operational Semantics

-We are going to describe how to implement your interpreter using examples, below.
-A more succinct description is this [operational semantics](./microcaml-opsem.pdf).
-Even if you don't use it much to do the project, we expect you to understand it -- we may take questions from it for the exam.

 ## Part 1: Evaluating Expressions
 ### `eval_expr : environment -> expr -> value`